History of Norway: World War II

 From the start of World War II in 1939, Norway maintained a strict neutrality.
 Both Britain and Germany realized the strategic location; both made plans to invade Norway, regardless of Norwegian opposition.
-The Germans struck first and invaded Norway on 9 April 1940.
+The Germans struck first and invaded Norway on 9 April 1940 in the so called operation "Weserübung".
 After furious battles with Norwegian and British forces, Germany prevailed and controlled the country until the end of the war.
 The German goal was to use Norway to control access to the North Sea and the Atlantic, and to station air and naval forces to stop convoys from Britain to the USSR.

 Government in exile

 The government in exile, including the royal family, escaped to London.
 Politics were suspended and the government coordinated action with the Allies, retained control of a worldwide diplomatic and consular service, and operated the huge Norwegian merchant marine.
 It organized and supervised the resistance within Norway.
 One long-term impact was the abandonment of a traditional Scandinavian policy of neutrality; Norway became a founding member of NATO in 1949.
 Norway at the start of the war had the world's fourth largest merchant fleet, at 4.8 million tons, including a fifth of the world's oil tankers.
 The Germans captured about 20% of the fleet but the remainder, about 1000 ships, were taken over by the government.
 Although half the ships were sunk, the earnings paid the expenses of the government.